Reviewed by

 • Check if your application is approved, pending, or if any action is needed.

-How to Cancel PTEC Registration?
+How to Cancel PTEC Registration Online in India?

 If you no longer need your Professional Tax Enrollment Certificate (PTEC), you can cancel it by following a few simple steps.